thinkstylestudio/wp-shopify/README.md

 [![N|Solid](https://simpleblend.net/wpshop-temp-logo.png)](https://wpshop.io)

 > Sync your Shopify store with WordPress.
 A plugin designed to be hackable, seamless, and lightweight.

-*WP Shopify is currently in development.
-Sign up at https://wpshop.io to be notified when it's ready!*
+> Note: WP Shopify is currently in development.
+Sign up at https://wpshop.io to be notified when it's ready!
 ___

 Website: https://wpshop.io